Which Type Of Melon Is Best For Your Bones?

 You see, without sufficient Vitamin C, collagen can’t be formed properly.1 Since osteoblasts manufacture and secrete collagen to bind the bone matrix cells together, Vitamin C plays an important role in bone health.
 And let’s not forget about the well-known and thoroughly documented role of Vitamin C helping the immune system.

-Cantaloupe is only one source of Vitamin C and a Foundation Food in the Save Our Bones Program.
+Cantaloupe is only one source of Vitamin C and a Foundation Food in the Osteoporosis Reversal Program.
 Oranges, grapefruits, lemons, limes, tangerines, strawberries, raspberries, pineapple, watermelon, papaya, guava, kiwi, cantaloupe, cabbage, tomatoes, broccoli, sweet bell peppers, and cauliflower are other Vitamin C-rich and mouth-watering choices to help build your bones.

 Cantaloupes are also listed in the Program as an excellent source of polyphenols, a class of plant antioxidants that play a confirmed role in increasing bone density by boosting the production of osteoblasts.
 Amazingly, several thousand types of polyphenols have been identified in plants, but only hundreds in fruits and vegetables.